nus-cs2103-AY2324S1/ip/docs/README.md

 ### `event` - Add an EVENT task.

 Orion will add an EVENT task with the given description, event start date and event end date.<br>

-`event <description> /from <start date in the format yyyy-mm-dd> /to <end date in the format yyyy-mm-dd>`
+Format: `event <description> /from <start date in the format yyyy-mm-dd> /to <end date in the format yyyy-mm-dd>`

-Example of usage:

-`event attend carnival /from 2023-05-06 /to 2023-05-08`
+Example of usage: `event attend carnival /from 2023-05-06 /to 2023-05-08`

 Expected outcome: